khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 http://<localhost|yourowndomain>/api/auth/google-callback
 ```

-After that, specify the client ID and secret as `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` environment variables and restart IntelX to see the applied changes.
+After that, specify the client ID and secret as `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` environment variables and restart ThreatMatrix to see the applied changes.

 <div class="admonition note">